 - What to wear: I love this flowy dress that I wore to the wineries and sandals, and Chris wore his shorts, sandals, and t-shirt during his time exploring the wineries in northeast Ohio.
 For taking photos, we love using this tripod for shots of the two of us as well as these cell phone lenses!

-We have certainly visited a lot of wineries around the world including the Cape Winelands in South Africa, the Loire Valley in France, exploring the wineries in the Willamette Valley, tasting wine in the Santa Ynez Valley in California, venturing to the nearby Lake Erie Wine Trail or Finger Lakes wineries, and even exploring a wine region in Hungary!
+We have certainly visited a lot of wineries around the world including the Cape Winelands in South Africa, the Loire Valley in France, Piedmont in Italy, exploring the wineries in the Willamette Valley, tasting wine in the Santa Ynez Valley in California, venturing to the nearby Lake Erie Wine Trail or Finger Lakes wineries, and even exploring a wine region in Hungary!
 And while we love visiting wine regions around the world, there is no place like the wineries in northeast Ohio!

 Want to read more about Ohio?
 Check out these posts: